 Patient information: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

 Patient information: Genital warts in women (Beyond the Basics)

 Patient information: Human papillomavirus (HPV) vaccine (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Cervical cancer screening tests: Techniques and test characteristics of cervical cytology and human papillomavirus testing
+Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing

 Cervical cytology: Evaluation of atypical and malignant glandular cells

 Cervical cytology: Evaluation of high-grade squamous intraepithelial lesions (HSIL)

 Cervical cytology: Evaluation of low-grade squamous intraepithelial lesions (LSIL)